Who is Matthew in the Bible?

 Matthew and his colleagues have been no longer living in accommodations, however, to simply accept hospitality from any “worth person” who supplied it.
 They also are instructed:

-“Do now no longer cross a number of the Gentiles or input any metropolis of the Samaritans,” a command noted simplest withinside the Gospel of Matthew (10:5-6).
+“Do now no longer cross a number of the Gentiles or input any metropolis of the Samaritans,”.

 Matthew was a privileged witness to Jesus’ ministry – soaking up every moment until the defining event in human history.
 He chose invisibility, however, vanishing when his Lord’s hour of judgment came and only Peter, John, and James stood with Him; Matthew’s actions during those moments will remain sadly unknown.

-After Jesus’ loss of life, Matthew retreated to Galilee (Matt.
-28:16), becoming one of the witnesses to Jesus’ resurrection.
-Later, he became a number of the apostles in Jerusalem stated to be a gift on the Ascension and the election of another “Matthew” (Matthias) to update Judas Iscariot a number of the Twelve (Acts 1:10-14).
+After Jesus’ loss of life, Matthew retreated to Galilee (Mattew 28:16), becoming one of the witnesses to Jesus’ resurrection.
+Later, he became a number of the apostles in Jerusalem stated to be a gift on the Ascension and the election of another “Matthew” (Matthias) to update Judas Iscariot a number of the Twelve (Acts 1:10; Acts 1:11; Acts 1:12; Acts 1:13; Acts 1:14).

 Later sports